top of page

 Amber, Ash and Max in Sicily

-Rescuing Ash
+Rescuing Little Ash

 Ash getting acclimatized to his new home with Max (GSD), Amber (Ginger cat) and Pepper (Tabby cat)